hgarcia/node-resources/README.md

 ## Caveats

-You want to make sure that inter-dependency between this modules is keep to a minimun.
+You want to make sure that inter-dependency between this modules is keep to a minimum.

 ## Usage